NickNothom/surveyScripts/README.md

 #Survey Scripts

-These scripts are used for logging GPS and sonar data with Python
+This repository contains useful scripts for acquiring and visualizing data collected with the Ping sonar.